IngoScholtes/pathpy/README.md

 `pathpy` facilitates the analysis of temporal correlations in such data, using principled model selection techniques to infer higher-order graphical representatiosn that capture both topological and temporal characteristics of time-resolved relational data.
+It extends (and will eventually supersede) the package [`pyTempnets`](https://github.com/IngoScholtes/pyTempNets).

 This methods implemented in this package have been introduced in the following research works: